MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 ##### 52.212-5 Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Items. #####

-Link to an amendment published at 86 FR 44244, Aug.
-11, 2021.Link to an amendment published at 86 FR 44254, Aug.
-11, 2021.

 As prescribed in 12.301(b)(4), insert the following clause:

-Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Items (JUL 2021)
+Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Items (SEP 2021)

 (a) The Contractor shall comply with the following Federal Acquisition Regulation (FAR) clauses, which are incorporated in this contract by reference, to implement provisions of law or Executive orders applicable to acquisitions of commercial items: